 If we’ve said it once, we’ve said it a hundred times – Lake Atitlan is a really beautiful place.
 Whether you are having a drink while gazing at the three volcanoes looming over the lake, visiting one of the 13 villages, watching sunrise or sunset or hiking one of the many great trails, you are bound to eventually come across one of these top Lake Atitlan photo spots.

 Plus, there are fantastic views to be had all over the place.
 These just happen to be my personal favourite Lake Atitlan photo spots after 12 visits and counting.
 These are the places where I can’t stop myself from taking yet another photo even though I already have so many similar ones.

-So, whether its your first visit or you’ve been back many times, you should be able to find your perfect photo spot on Lake Atitlan in this list.
+So, fill your wallet with cash (not many places take card on Lake Atitlan), pack some water and odds and ends in one of the best camera backpacks for travel and head out on your Lake Atitlan photo spot hunt.
+Whether its your first visit or you’ve been back many times, you should be able to find your perfect photo spot on Lake Atitlan in this list.